 - Processing ~ Food processing and refining has also been shown to reduce vitamins and minerals in our food sources.
 Take white flour for example; the beneficial part of the wheat berry that is high in fiber, essential fatty acids, and nutrients are removed.
 The remaining part, which is primarily starch, is then ground, bleached, and fortified with four nutrients

-- Cooking ~ Cooking losses of minerals (sodium, potassium, phosphorus, calcium, magnesium, iron, zinc, manganese, copper), was analyzed for various food materials before and after cooking, and results showed that mineral contents of cooked foods in mass cooking were on an average about 60-70 percent of those in raw or uncooked foods.
+- Cooking ~ Cooking losses of minerals (sodium, potassium, phosphorus, calcium, magnesium, iron, zinc, manganese, copper), was analyzed for various food materials before and after cooking.
+Results showed that mineral contents of cooked foods in mass cooking were on an average about 60-70 percent of those in raw or uncooked foods.

 Eating right by making healthy food choices is always best, yet it is not always practical for everyone.
 Many of us have busy lives, leaving less time for proper meal planning and preparation, which can help insure that our families and ourselves are getting the daily nutrients to prevent disease.
-Therefore, including a high quality multivitamin and mineral formula into our daily regimen, such as Miracle Choice Multi-Vitamin & Mineral can help us meet our recommended daily intakes of these necessary nutrients.
+Therefore, including a high quality multivitamin and mineral formula into our daily regimen, can help us meet our recommended daily intakes of these necessary nutrients.

 “The purpose of multivitamins isn’t to prevent or cure chronic disease by themselves.
 The purpose is to correct sub-optimal blood levels of nutrients.
 That offers a range of benefits.
 There are studies that show advantages in terms of lowering disease risk, but even if you choose to ignore those, benefits in terms of improved overall health and well-being are, I believe, undeniable.”